Dorothy and Eugene T. Butler Human Rights Award - Deadline 5 PM on July 31, 2023

 - 2017 Butler Award Winner - Doris Giago (PDF)

 - 2016 Butler Award Winner - Ruth Harper (PDF)

 - 2015 Butler Award Winner - MaryJo & Richard Lee (PDF)

 - 2014 Butler Award Winner - Harriet Swedlund

 - Butler Award Nomination Form (PDF)

-The Youth Award is presented to the individual or group of local youth who promote and/or contribute to human rights in the Brookings area and abroad.
-Activities the Commission is aware of that would be worthy of a Youth Award include, but are not limited to:
+The Youth Award is presented by the Commission to an individual or a group of local youth who promote and/or contribute to human rights in the Brookings area and abroad.
+Activities the Commission is aware of that would be worthy of the Youth Award consideration include, but are not limited to:

-- Collecting money for a human rights related organization/cause
+- Collecting money for an organization or cause related to human rights

-- Collecting food/clothing/personal hygiene items for local or national organizations
+- Collecting food, clothing or personal hygiene items for local or national organizations

-Since the Human Rights Commission hopes to recognize the creativity and uniqueness of our youth, we ask students not be nominated for participation in class activities or pre-organized events.
-However, any additional activity that comes as a result of a class activity or pre-organized event would be a welcome nomination.
-To keep our awards timely, we also ask nominations be limited to events that have occurred since June 2019.
+Since the Human Rights Commission hopes to recognize the creativity and uniqueness of our youth, we ask that students not be nominated for participation in class activities or pre-organized events.
+However, an additional activity that comes as a result of a class activity or pre-organized event would be a welcome nomination.
+To keep the award timely, we also ask nominations be limited to events that have occurred since June 2022.
 If you are nominating youth for participation in connection with a service agency, a letter on agency letterhead, dated and signed by the director, must accompany the nomination form.